Bio

 Teaching

-- MIT 14.009: Economics and Society’s Toughest Problems, Esther Duflo
+- 14.009: Economics and Society’s Toughest Problems (TA for Esther Duflo)

 Previous Lives